pretix/pretix-docs/docs/guides/plugins/presale-saml.md

 ]
 ```

-### Requesting skIDentity attributes for electronic identity cards
+#### Requesting skIDentity attributes for electronic identity cards

-This requests the basic `eIdentifier`, `IDType`, `IDIssuer`, and `NameID` attributes from the [skIDentity](https://www.skidentity.de/) SAML service, which are available for electronic ID cards such as the German ePA/NPA.
-(Other attributes such as the name and address are available at additional cost from the IdP).
+This requests the basic attributes `eIdentifier`, `IDType`, `IDIssuer`, and `NameID` from the [skIDentity](https://www.skidentity.de/) SAML service.
+These attributes are available for electronic ID cards such as the German ePA/NPA.
+(Other attributes such as the name and address are available from the IdP for an extra charge).

 ``` json
 [